HaydenMcKenzie/frameworks/porters-fives-forces.md

 # Porter's 5 Forces
 ## Simple Explanation
 Porter's 5 Forces help access the competitive intensity and attractiveness of a market.
+Used mainly in market analysis.

 ## Complex Explanation
 Developed by Michael Porter, this model evaluates five forces that shape every industry: threat of new entrants, bargining power of suppliers, bargaining power of buyers, threat of substitutes, and copmetitive rivalry.
 This allows firms to understand structural drivers of profitability.